SamroodAli/programming-notes/kubernetes.md

 2. Make updates to codebase.
 3. Build the image
 4. Push the image to docker hub
-5. Run the rollout and restart comman
+5. Run the rollout and restart command

 ```
 kubectl rollout restart deployment [deployment_name]